Audio Editor for a Video Editor in a Nutshell

 - Integration with a royalty-free service.
 There are companies that build their business around AI-generated music or tracks written specifically to be resold.
 It can be created on-demand in a number of styles and genres.
 What’s best is that this music is royalty-free: you only buy a license to use the service that provides it.
 Examples include Mubert, Soundstripe, Bensound, etc.

-Including an audio editor in your app can provide a number of advantages.
+Including an audio editor in video apps can provide a number of advantages.

 Firstly, it gives your users an “all-in-one” package, where they can work with both visual and audio content without having to go somewhere else.
 This means they are less likely to uninstall your app and switch to a competitor.